vbookshelf/Arduino-Computer-Vision-Finger-Counter/README.md

 These instructions are for Mac OSX but the process to run a python file should be similar in Windows.

 1- Connect your Arduino to a USB port on your laptop.<br>
-2- Upload the skectch to your Arduino.<br>
+2- Upload the arduino-sketch.ino file to your Arduino.<br>
 3- Change the port variable in the arduino-finger-counter.py file to match the port you are using.
 The steps to do this are described in the arduino-finger-counter.py file.<br>
 4- On the command line: Navigate to the folder containing the arduino-finger-counter.py file.<br>
 5- On the command line type: python arduino-finger-counter.py